sile/daberu/README.md

 ]
 ```

-The following example utilizes shell pipeline to get an advice from ChatGPT about an existing file:
+The following example utilizes shell pipeline to get advice from ChatGPT about an existing file:
 ```console
 $ echo 'How to improve the following code?:' | cat - src/main.rs | daberu
 The code looks concise and well-structured.
 A few suggestions to further improve it could be: